jpburstrom/supercollider/README_BELA.md

 > *NOTE:* This guide assumes you have the [Bela image v0.2.0b](https://github.com/BelaPlatform/bela-image/releases/tag/v0.2.0b) (or higher).

+> *NOTE:* You need to update Bela to the [Bela dev-lib](https://github.com/BelaPlatform/Bela/tree/dev-libbela) branch for this version to compile.

 All of the commands here are to be executed *on the Bela device itself*.
 Normally you would SSH to it from a computer connected by USB, in order to do the following stuff.

 Preparation